 About The Museum

-Celebrating the commitment and service of Stars & Stripers, our valiant military, and our citizens!
+Preserving our nation’s military newspaper and celebrating the commitment and service of Stars & Stripers, our valiant military, and our citizens!

-The National Stars and Stripes Museum and Library
+The Stars and Stripes National Museum and Library

 Located in Bloomfield, Missouri, the designated birthplace of the Stars and Stripes by the US Department of Defense, the Museum collects, documents, celebrates, interprets, and preserves material related to the creation and continuing history of the Stars and Stripes, our nation’s military newspaper.